 However, please note that any student given permission to register late will need to make up all missed work (in order to comply with the attendance requirement) and registration more than one week after Registration Day will only be permitted in wholly exceptional circumstances.
 Under no circumstances will any students be permitted to register more than two weeks after the start of the course.

 Please make any such requests to the Timetabling Department by the end of July.
 We cannot guarantee to accommodate this but we are willing to look at grouping students from the same university together within reason.
 That is to say that we will allow up to four students from any one institution to be in the same group.
 You should be satisfied that you are all happy with the arrangement before making the request and also consider any other specific timetabling needs you might have amongst yourselves (a certain day off each week, for example).
 Please also note that this arrangement applies to standard tutor groups of 12, we do not guarantee groupings for advocacy classes where students are taught in groups of six.

-The Postgraduate Diploma is simply the taught element of the BPTC, the LLM includes an additional dissertation or reflective journal based on Pro Bono work.
+The Postgraduate Diploma is simply the taught element of the BPTC and is the required vocational stage of training to be Called to the Bar of England & Wales.
+The LLM includes an additional dissertation or reflective portfolio based on Pro Bono work.
 If you study the LLM your course will end in September instead of June.
 The dissertation will be between 7,500 and 10,000 words and focus on an area taught on the BPTC.
-The reflective journal (7,500- 10,000 words) will be based on supervised Pro Bono work.
+The reflective portfolio (7,500- 10,000 words) will be based on supervised Pro Bono work.
 Both routes of study enable you to be called to the Bar and undertake Pupillage.